coldbrewcoders/styled-groove/readme.md

 # Media Props

-Using media props, you can adjust the styles applied to your components at different screen widths via media breakpoints.
+Using media props, you can adjust the styles applied to your components at different screen widths aka media breakpoints.
 This makes it easy to build responsive components that look great on any device.
-Here is how it works...
+Here is an illustration of how it works...

 ![Media Up Strategy](./assets/media-up-strategy.JPG)

 `Styled-groove` uses the up media strategy by default, similar to bootstrap.
-If you'd prefer to use the down media strategy or to change the media breakpoint values, this can be achieved via custom configuration (will be discussed later).
+If you'd prefer to use the down media strategy or to change the media breakpoint size values, this can be achieved via custom configuration (will be discussed later).

 There are 5 media props you can use to apply styles at varying screen widths.
 They are `_xs`, `_sm`, `_md`, `_lg` and `_xl`.
 Each media prop expects an object as its value which contains key -> value pairs of style props to apply when the screen width triggers its corresponding media breakpoint.